mrocklin/thesis/blocking.md

    \begin{bmatrix} A E + B G & A F + B K \\\\
                    C E + D G & C F + D K\end{bmatrix} $$

-We are now able to focus on substantially smaller chunks of the array which fit more comfortably in memory.
-This allows us to improve memory locality during execution.
+We are now able to focus on substantially smaller chunks of the array that fit more comfortably in memory which allows us to improve memory locality during execution.
 For example we can choose to keep `A` in local memory and perform all computations that involve `A`.
 We will still need to shuffle some memory around (this is inevitable) but by organizing with blocks we're able to shuffle less.

 This idea extends beyond matrix multiplication.
 Matrix inverse expressions can also be expanded.